-Georgia College is committed to the highest professional standards in administrative operations.
+Georgia College & State University is committed to the highest professional standards in administrative operations.
 Administrative officers and managers are responsible for guarding against fiscal irregularities and related misconduct and for ensuring the proper stewardship of resources entrusted to the university.
 Employees and students found to have engaged in fiscal or related misconduct will be subject to appropriate disciplinary actions.

 1. Why do we need a fiscal misconduct policy?

-USG and GC are committed to the highest standards of moral and ethical behavior and are continuously monitoring ways to improve internal controls that help manage risks.
+USG and GCSU are committed to the highest standards of moral and ethical behavior and are continuously monitoring ways to improve internal controls that help manage risks.
 Therefore, USG implemented a System-wide mechanism (The Ethics and Compliance Reporting Hotline) to help its colleges and universities in reporting suspected instances of fiscal and related misconduct.
-As part of the implementation process, GC would like to explicitly establish a written policy, definitions, and investigative procedures, that will help assign responsibility and informs our stakeholders of channels to report concerns to management and the Office of Internal Audit.
+As part of the implementation process, GCSU would like to explicitly establish a written policy, definitions, and investigative procedures, that will help assign responsibility and informs our stakeholders of channels to report concerns to management and the Office of Internal Audit.

 2. What is fiscal misconduct?